KittyGiraudel/site/_posts/2015-01-26-stop-fucking-up-code-learning.md

 Then I thought, okay, maybe the teacher is more like a design person than an actual developer.
 I was wrong all again.
 The teacher forbade them to use bright colors because it would look _unprofessionnal_.
 Along the same lines, the teacher advised them to have a 800px wide centered container, good ol' fashion style.
 Please.

 Have you ever taken over a project only to find the code looks like it has been vomitted by some weird Godzilla?
 Me too.
-When it happens, we use to think "god, the developer was a mess".
+When it happens, we use to think “god, the developer was a mess”.
 Not entirely wrong, I suppose.
 But if they have done things like this, it is probably because someone has told them to do it like this.

 ## Poor teaching means no fun